Kyel Reid: Coventry City

 On 28 July 2016, Kyel Reid signed for Coventry City on a two-year contract following his release from Preston North End.
 He scored his first goal for the club in a 2–1 loss to Gillingham on 24 September 2016.

 On 7 August 2017, Reid joined Coventry's League Two rivals Colchester United on loan until January 2018.
 He made his Colchester debut against Aston Villa in the EFL Cup on 9 August.
 He scored his first Colchester goal on 26 August against Forest Green Rovers.

 He was released by Coventry at the end of the 2017–18 season.

 Chesterfield

 Reid joined Chesterfield on 16 August 2018, signing a contract until the end of the 2018–19 season.

 Sutton United

 On 26 August 2020, Reid left Sutton United at the end of the 2019–20 season.

 International career

-Reid has played for the England under-17, under-18 and under-19 teams.
+Born in England, Reid is of Jamaican descent and holds dual British-English citizenship.
+He has played for the England under-17, under-18 and under-19 teams.